danfuzz/lactoserv/doc/coding-conventions.md

   called by subclasses; _not_ supposed to be used outside of the class.
 These are more or less `protected final` methods defined by a base class.

+### Ledger of arbitrary decisions

+Every enduring project of nontrivial size ends up having the results of myriad small and mostly inconsequential decisions embedded in it.
+This section is meant to record them, in order to keep track of them and maintain consistency.

+* Anything that is complained about by the linter.
+* The string `'utf-8'` to refer to the UTF-8 encoding.
+Context: Node historically prefers `'utf8'`, but web standards seem to prefer `'utf-8'`.
+  Node generally accepts both, and so we go with the latter.

 - - - - - - - - - -
 ```
 Copyright 2022-2024 the Lactoserv Authors (Dan Bornstein et alia).